Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

 \section{Introduction}

-We focus on the problem of drawing predictive inference of a random variable from a high-dimensional feature vector using ``sketching" of the feature vector when it truly lies on a low-dimensional noisy unknown manifold.
+We focus on the problem of drawing predictive inference of a random variable from a high-dimensional predictor vector using ``sketching" of the predictor vector when it truly lies on a low-dimensional noisy unknown manifold.
 In recent years, there has been a growing literature on ``data sketching," which involves sketching or compressing the original data before analysis \citep{ halko2011finding, mahoney2011randomized, woodruff2014sketching, guhaniyogi2015bayesian, guhaniyogi2016compressed}.
 However, our approach differs from the existing data sketching literature in two key aspects.
-Firstly, while most data sketching approaches aim to reduce the number of data samples, our approach is distinct in that it maintains the same number of samples but instead reduces the dimensionality of the feature vector.
+Firstly, while most data sketching approaches aim to reduce the number of data samples, our approach is distinct in that it maintains the same number of samples but instead reduces the dimensionality of the predictor vector.
 Secondly, the majority of research in data sketching focuses on performance evaluation of ordinary and high-dimensional penalized regression methods with sketched data \citep{zhang2013recovering, dobriban2018new, drineas2011faster, ahfock2017statistical, huang2018near}, with only a few recent articles considering application of data sketching in Bayesian high-dimensional linear and non-linear regressions \citep{guhaniyogi2021sketching,guhaniyogi2015bayesian,guhaniyogi2016compressed}.
-In contrast, our approach leverages the benefits of data sketching to deliver scalable predictive inference in non-parametric regressions with a limited sample size and a large number of features, when the features lie on a noisy low-dimensional manifold.
+In contrast, our approach demonstrates that when the predictor vector resides on a noisy unknown low-dimensional manifold, and the response has a nonlinear relationship with the predictors through the low-dimensional manifold coordinates, an exact nonparametric Bayesian framework can be employed—without the need for iterative sampling methods like Markov Chain Monte Carlo.
+This framework enables efficient and accurate predictions in ultra-high dimensions by effectively utilizing screening \citep{fan2014nonparametric}, data sketching, Gaussian process regression, and stacking of predictive distributions \citep{yao2018using}.